THE RADAR SITE:

 Internal Sources - Nuclear Medicine

 Nuclear MedicineIn nuclear medicine, patients are administered varying quantities of different nuclear medicine tracers to either diagnose or treat disease.
 For diagnostic cases, the doses are usually low - critical organs may receive of the order of 50-100 mGy (5 to 10 rad), and the effective whole body dose equivalent is considerably lower.
 In therapy, naturally, the doses are much higher, and cannot be well characterized in the general sense.
-For diagnostic agents, it is probably reasonable to apply standardized biokinetic models to the standardized phantoms and calculate dose estimates. page devoted to this subject.
-This discussed general issues of releasing radioactive patients, showing that it may be easier than you think!
+For diagnostic agents, it is probably reasonable to apply standardized biokinetic models to the standardized phantoms and calculate dose estimates.

 We have compiled here